 Delta Wave Overview

-The Delta wave is a slurred upstroke in the QRS complex often associated with a short PR interval.
-It is most commonly associated with pre-excitation syndrome such as WPW.
+The Delta wave is a slurred upstroke in the QRS complex.
+It relates to pre-excitation of the ventricles, and therefore often causes an associated shortening of the PR interval.
+It is most commonly associated with pre-excitation syndromes such as WPW.

-The characteristic ECG findings in the Wolff-Parkinson-White syndrome are:
+The characteristic ECG findings in Wolff-Parkinson-White syndrome are:

 - Short PR interval (< 120ms)